1) Which protocols are supported by LoadRunner?

 8) What is extended log?

-An extended log will store information such as data returned by server and advanced trace, parameter substitution and much other information depending on the options you select in run-time settings.
+An extended log will store information such as data returned by an advanced trace, parameter substitution and much other information depending on the options you select in run-time settings.

 9) Why do you create parameter?

-To create a parameter you will replace the hard coded value within the script and replace it with a parameter.
+To create a parameter you will replace the hard-coded value within the script and replace it with a parameter.
 This allows a single Vuser to be run many times, and to use different data on each run.
-It helps in stimulating more real life server demand as it prevents server from caching results.
+It helps in stimulating more real-life server demand as it prevents a server from caching results.

 Learn more about parameterization in this Video Tutorial